Boundary slopes for the Markov ordering on relatively prime pairs: Introduction

 \begin{enumerate}[label=(\roman*), leftmargin=2.5cm] \item $(q,p) \prec_\cM (q',p)$ when $q'>q$, \item $(q,p) \prec_\cM (q,p')$ when $p'>p$, and \item $(q,p) \prec_\cM (q',p')$ when $q'>q$ and $p+q=p'+q'$. \end{enumerate} These three statements were subsequently proven by several authors using the theory of cluster algebras and continued fractions \cite{Rabideau,RS,LLRS,LPTV}.
 Shortly thereafter, Greg McShane gave a unified proof of Aigner's conjectures \cite{McShane} by exploiting hyperbolic geometry and the so-called \emph{stable norm}, a norm on the homology of the modular torus induced by the hyperbolic length function \cite{MR1}.

 Aigner's conjectures concern the monotonicity of $\prec_\cM$ along lines of slopes $\infty$, $0$, and $-1$.
 This analysis was pushed further in the work of Lee-Li-Rabideau-Schiffler, who consider monotonicity of $\prec_\cM$ along lines of other slopes.
 They show \cite[Thm.\,1.2]{LLRS}: \begin{enumerate}[label=(\roman*), leftmargin=2.5cm] \item $\prec_\cM$ is monotone increasing with $q$ along lines of slope $\ge -\frac87$, \item$ \prec_\cM$ is monotone decreasing with $q$ along lines of slope $\le -\frac54$, and \item $\exists$ lines of slopes $-\frac76$ and $-\frac65$ along which $\prec_\cM$ is not monotone. \end{enumerate} Moreover, the authors make precise conjectures concerning optimality of slopes for monotonicity of $\prec_\cM$ \cite[Conj.\,6.8, 6.11, 6.12]{LLRS}\footnote{While an initial draft of \cite{LLRS} does not contain these conjectures, they can be found in a revised manuscript which was shared in private communication.
 This author thanks those authors for their openness.}.
-The purpose of this note is to confirm these conjectures.
+The purpose of this note is to confirm these conjectures (though we stop just short of the full statement of \cite[Conj.\,6.12]{LLRS}, which reaches beyond $\cM$ to an order that concerns non-relatively prime pairs as well -- see \autoref{rem:Conj612}).

 There is a well-known geometric interpretation of $\cM$, first discovered by Gorshkov and Cohn \cite{Gorshkov, Cohn, Series}, which we now recall: Let $X$ be the modular torus.
 The fundamental group of $X$ can be lifted to $\SL(2,\bZ)$ so that the set of traces of simple closed geodesics on $X$ is exactly $3\cM$.
-Because traces and hyperbolic lengths are related by a monotone function, one finds that $\prec_\cM$ coincides with the order on $\cQ$ induced by the hyperbolic length function (that is, with the appropriate identification of $H_1(X,\bZ) \approx \bZ^2$, in which the three shortest geodesics on $X$ have representatives $(1,0), (0,1), (-1,1)$).
+Because traces and hyperbolic lengths are related by a monotone function \eqref{eq:length-Markov}, one finds that $\prec_\cM$ coincides with the order on $\cQ$ induced by the hyperbolic length function (that is, with the appropriate identification of $H_1(X,\bZ) \approx \bZ^2$, in which the three shortest geodesics on $X$ have representatives $(1,0), (0,1), (-1,1)$).

 Recently, McShane has shown how to use this viewpoint to prove Aigner's conjectures, relying on a certain convexity induced by the hyperbolic length function.
 The stable norm $\|{\cdot}\|_s$ is a norm on $\bR^2\approx H_1(X,\bR)$ whose value on primitive integral points coincides with the hyperbolic length of the corresponding simple geodesic (see \cite{McShane,MR1,SoV,BBI} for more detail).
 McShane-Rivin observed that the boundary of the $\|{\cdot}\|_s$-ball is strictly convex \cite{MR1}, and Aigner's conjectures about $\prec_\cM$ can then be deduced rather quickly by consideration of the unit $\|{\cdot}\|_s$-ball \cite{McShane}.